-Simier, is sent over by the duke of Anjou, to prosecute his suit with queen Elizabeth, v.
+Simier, is fent over by the duke of Anjou, to profecute his fuit with queen Elizabeth, v.
 239. His art in rendering his conversation agreeable to her, 240.
 Discovers Leicester's marriage to the queen, ib.
-Is taken under the queen's immediate protection, on Leicester's attempting his life, ib.
+Is taken under the queen's immediate protection, on Leicester's attempting his life. ib.

-Simnel, Lambert, a baker's fon, becomes the instrument of Simon the priest to disturb the government of Henry VII, iii.
+Simuel, Lambert, a baker's fon, becomes the infirument of Simon the priest to disturb the government of Henry VII. iii.
 323. Opens his pretensions in Ireland, as earl of Warwic, which revolts under him, 325.
 Crowned at Dublin, as Edward VI. ib.
-Receives forces from the the dutchess of Burgundy, 328.
+Receives forces from the dutches of Burgundy, 328.
 Invades England, 329.
 Defeated at the battle of Stoke, ib.
 Becomes scullion to the king, and is promoted to be his falconer, 330.

-Simon, Richard, a priett, concerts the pretentions of Lambert Simnel, against Henry VII. iii.
+Simon, Richard, a priest, concerts the pretensions of Lambert Simnel, against Henry VII. iii.
 323. Carries his pupil to Ireland, which revolts, 325.
 Why only confined, on Simnel's overthrow, 330.

 Sinclair, Oliver, favourite of James V. appointed to the command of the Scots army, iv.
-329. Is defeated by the English at Solway, ib.
+229. Is defeated by the English at Solway, ib.

-Sindercome, is condemned for attempting the life of Oliver Cromwel, vii, 282.
-Poifons himself, 284.
+Sindercome, is condemned for attempting the life of Oliver Cromwel, vii.

+282. Poisons himself, 284.